-Once during an Indian coconut harvest, a farmer, tired from his day’s work of chopping down fruit, slumped down in the shade of a tree to enjoy a coconut, and upon splitting it open, found inside a message from God (or in this case, from Vishnu, his Hindu deity).
-The Brahmic writing was plainly visible for anyone to see, spelt out in the two halves of oily white meat.
+Once during an Indian coconut harvest, a farmer, tired from his day’s work of chopping down fruit, slumped down in the shade of a tree to enjoy a coconut.
+Upon splitting it open, he found inside a message from God.
+The writing was plainly visible for anyone to see, spelt out in the two halves of oily white meat.
 The implications of such an experience could only have been one of the following: the first is that the Supreme Being has no qualms about revealing his Divine Will in the contents of mere palm fruit, any more than in a whirlwind or through an oracle.
-The second is that the farmer’s perceptual systems produced an inaccurate representation of what he saw engraved in the fruit lining.
+The second is that the farmer’s senses produced an inaccurate image of what he saw in the fruit lining.
 It’s anybody’s guess as to which it really was.
 But regardless of whatever information was contained in the coconut, the moral of the story is that whilst miracles are known to happen, it can also be said that people regularly see things which are not there.

 It’s something of a universal pre-condition that human beings are attached to nothing so much as to their perception of the world.
 This perception can be described as the passageway through which the mind connects with the external world, functioning as a thoroughfare between sensory experience and our thoughts.
-Because of this, there will be a distinct way that reality looks to each person, with a certain composition and arrangement that is biased towards their values, goals, prejudices, weaknesses and strengths.
+Because of this, reality will always look a distinct way to each person, with a certain composition that is biased towards their values, prejudices, weaknesses and strengths.
 So even though multiple people may look at the same scene, it doesn’t necessarily follow that they would all see an identical picture.
 In the same garden, the farmer may notice the vegetable patch, the botanist the flowers, the painter the coloring of the plants, and the entomologist the insects crawling around in the grass.

 The idea of the world being more than just a collection of objects can be seen not only in social relationships or biological matter, but also in how we interact with inanimate devices.
 A computer is viewed as an object, but when you interact with it, you’re not really interacting with the computer itself, which is essentially a motherboard and other internal electric components.
 A keyboard, mouse and a graphical user interface have been provided for you to use, and those tools will interact with the computer for you.
 But if the computer were to unexpectedly crash, then you would be forced to interact with the machine itself, which most people find frustrating, as they realize that they know very little about how computers actually work.
 Similarly, when you interact with the world, your desire is mainly to produce a favorable result for yourself, for which a technical understanding of how things work is often unnecessary.
-This is why, from public transport to consumer technology, we are often met by a friendly, uncomplicated user interface or control surface when interacting with the infrastructure around us, which hides the complex configurations that more accurately would define the object in front of us.
+This is why we’re often met by a friendly, uncomplicated user interface or control surface when interacting with the infrastructure around us, from public transport to consumer technology, which hides the complex configurations that more accurately would define those object.
 What this means is that people’s perceptions are ultimately framed by the things they want or have been trained to see, and not an actual understanding of the world or its technical workings.
 So in terms of perceptual experience, the world is not primarily made up of the innumerable objects that you see around you; it’s made up of information.
-More practically speaking, it’s made up of tools and obstacles; things that you can use for your purposes, and things that get in your way.
+More practically speaking, it’s made up of tools and obstacles; things that you can use for your purposes and things that get in your way.
 An illustration of this can be seen in how babies relate to the world: it takes years for them to build up an object-based view of their environment, as they have little to no comprehension of what their surroundings actually are, yet they still manage to orient themselves, albeit somewhat clumsily.
 So even though people may look at the world and think they only see objects, there are in fact multiple processes that influence them to make that judgement, such as their pre-conceptions, desires, and past experiences.
 It is only because people have such a limited perception of things that they fail to realize that an object always transcends the manner in which they frame it.

 greekspeek for thought